Summer Care of Your Garden

 Top reasons you should be adding mulch to your garden:

 - A thick (50-100mm) layer of mulch around your plants will help suppress weeds.
 This means your plants are not competing for root space and nutrients.
-Create a clean slate and remove all weeds before applying mulch.
+Always create a clean slate and remove all weeds before applying mulch.

 - Mulch shields plants sensitive roots from the elements, especially during the colder and drier months.
 It keeps them covered and protected.